mvdh7/pytzer/docs/quick-start.md

 pip install git+https://github.com/mvdh7/autograd#egg=autograd --upgrade --no-cache-dir
 ```

 The second line above is optional.
 It upgrades [autograd](https://github.com/HIPS/autograd) to the latest version that has been tested with pytzer, which eliminates some deprecation warnings that may appear when using the relatively old autograd version available from PyPI.
-You could also switch `mvdh7` in the link to `HIPS` to get the very latest autograd straight from the horse's mouth.
+You could also switch `mvdh7` in the URL to `HIPS` to get the very latest autograd straight from the horse's mouth.

 <hr />